Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 The conversion to the output in GeoJSON was an automated process within Geoserver.

 ***RQ 6:bulk download***
-The was no bulk download link.
+There was no bulk download link.

 ***RQ 7:CRS ETRS89 and WGS84***
 https://apisandbox.geonovum.nl/geoserver/nl_su_nuts/ogc/features/collections/su_nuts1_2016_RDNew?f=application%2Fjson